Black Dirt Region

 The Black Dirt Region takes its name from the dark, extremely fertile sapric soil left over from an ancient glacial lake bottom augmented by decades of past flooding of the Wallkill River.
 The 26,000 acres (10,400 ha) of muck left over is the largest concentration of such soil in the United States outside the Florida Everglades.

 Geography

-The area mostly consists of flat flood plain.
+The area mainly consists of flat flood plain.
 The few areas that rise above the valley floor are known as "islands", since they often were in times of heavy flooding.
 New Jersey's Pochuck Mountain looms just to the south of the region, and the ridge continues into the region as a small upland area called Pochuck Neck; there are two smaller hills within it known as Mounts Adam and Eve, rising to 900 and 1,060 ft respectively.

 The area is also very noticeable on satellite imagery by the color differential from its surroundings.